joehannes-jobs-zz/webtrekk/literature/bootstrap.md

 ### Let's consider our routes ...

-* Where will angularjs take you to once the app starts?
+* Where will AngularJS take you to once the Application starts?
 * What's the navigational structure after allow

 Given the (specs)[/README.md] we can conclude we got 3 views: